 What happens after the paintings are complete?
 Consider the following options for cleanup and display.

 Many finger paints, purchased or made at home, contain colours that may stain.
 From little fingers, these eventually wash away.
 Tip: use hand-washing songs to help teach kids to do this properly.

 Clothing may be a different story, depending on how soon the article is washed.
 Use aprons, paint smocks or old adult shirts for cover-ups.

 Protect tables and floors with newspapers, vinyl tablecloths or inexpensive vinyl shower curtains.
 Throw them away or wipe them down when you are finished.

 A few drops of liquid dish detergent added to paints before use makes cleanup even easier.

 Drying and Displaying

-For display of dry pictures, a clothesline strung along the wall works well.
+For a display of dry pictures, a clothesline strung along the wall works well.
 Small, decorative “clothespins” are available at hobby shops, which look more attractive than the plain variety.